How to Save Computational Time with a One-Way Coupling Approach

 The modeled system consists of two sets of channels, one hot and one cold, arranged in a cross-flow pattern with five channels in each set, as shown in the figure above.
 The model is reduced due to the symmetry of the heat exchanger.

 If we check the study nodes of the model, we find two stationary study steps.
 In the first study step, only laminar flow (spf) is selected for solving, while in the second study step, heat transfer (ht) is selected together with the multiphysics coupling nonisothermal flow (nitf1).
 The flow field is solved in the first study step and the result is automatically taken in the second step because of the applied coupling provided by the Nonisothermal Flow multiphysics node.
-This study setup is preset; available as of COMSOL Multiphysics version 5.3; and called Stationary, One-Way Coupled, NITF for stationary simulations and Time Dependent, One-Way Coupled, NITF for transient simulations.
+This study setup, preset and available as of COMSOL Multiphysics version 5.3, is called Stationary, One-Way Coupled, NITF for stationary simulations and Time Dependent, One-Way Coupled, NITF for transient simulations.

 Comparing the Results for the One-Way and Two-Way Couplings

 We can compare the results of the one-way coupled approach with a two-way coupled version by adding a new study with a stationary, fully coupled study step.
-After computing both studies, it turns out that the results vary only slightly.
-The heat transfer coefficient, probably the most interesting result of the model, becomes 1547.8 W/(m2K) for the two-way coupling and 1548.1 W/(m2K) for the one-way coupling.
-The difference of less than 0.2‰ is probably a lot smaller than the numerical error in the two computations.
-Further, the computation time is halved — from about 3 minutes for the two-way coupled problem to less than 1.5 minutes for the one-way coupled problem.
+After computing both studies, it turns out that the results differ only slightly.
+The average heat transfer coefficient on the upper channel walls, probably the most interesting result of the model, becomes 3147.7 W/(m2K) for the two-way coupling and 3147,5 W/(m2K) for the one-way coupling.
+The difference of 0.2 is probably a lot smaller than the numerical error in the two computations.
+Further, the computation time is halved — from about 83 seconds for the two-way coupled problem to half a minute for the one-way coupled problem.

 A comprehensive comparison of the two approaches can be found in the slideshow presentation available with the model documentation.